-After making her New York recital debut on the Young Concert Artists Series, the American pianist Diane Walsh has toured the globe, with performances in 44 of the 50 States and in 19 other countires.
-Highlights include recitals at Weill Recital Hall at Carnegie, Merkin Concert Hall, Kaufmann Auditorium and Miller Theatre in New York City; the Kennedy Center in Washington, Orchestra Hall in Chicago, Wigmore Hall in London, the Concertgebouw in Amsterdam, Philharmonic Hall in St. Petersburg, Dvorák Hall in Prague and the Mozarteum in Salzburg.
-Recent reviews have praised her "soulful outpouring," "intelligent virtuosity" and "exquisite care and loving touch."
+The award-winning Steinway Artist Diane Walsh has toured the globe, with performances in forty-six of the fifty states and in twenty-one other countries.
+Highlights include recitals at Carnegie Hall in New York, the Kennedy Center in Washington, Orchestra Hall in Chicago, Wigmore Hall in London, the Concertgebouw in Amsterdam, the Philharmonia in St. Petersburg, and the Rudolfinum in Prague.

-Ms. Walsh has appeared as soloist with the San Francisco, Indianapolis, Austin, Rochester, Delaware, Syracuse and American symphonies, and the Munich, Frankfurt, Stuttgart and Berlin radio symphonies.
-She has toured the United States with the Orchestra of St. Luke’s, appeared at Carnegie Hall and toured Europe with the Orpheus Chamber Orchestra, and soloed with orchestras in Brazil, Russia, the Netherlands and the Czech Republic.
-Conductors with whom she has collaborated include David Zinman, Seiji Ozawa, Kazuyoshi Akiyama, Erich Kunzel, Leon Botstein, Stephen Gunzenhauser, Eliahu Inbal, John Giordano, John Nelson, and Peter Bay.
+Ms. Walsh has appeared as piano soloist with the San Francisco, Indianapolis, Portland, Austin, Springfield, Rochester, New Bedford, Delaware, Syracuse and American symphonies.
+She has toured the United States with the Orchestra of St. Luke’s, toured Europe with the Orpheus Chamber Orchestra, and soloed with orchestras in Germany, Brazil, Russia, the Netherlands and the Czech Republic.
+Conductors with whom she has collaborated include David Zinman, Seiji Ozawa, Kazuyoshi Akiyama, Leon Botstein, Stephen Gunzenhauser, Eliahu Inbal, John Giordano, Kevin Rhodes, John Nelson, and Peter Bay.

-In 2009 she was the onstage pianist in the Broadway production of Moisés Kaufman's play 33 Variations, starring Jane Fonda, during which she gave 113 performances of Beethoven’s Variations on a Waltz of Diabelli at the Eugene O'Neill Theatre.
-Ms. Walsh was the pianist in three other productions of the play and served as music editor of the play’s script, published by Dramatists Play Service.
+In 2009 she was the onstage pianist in the Broadway production of Moisés Kaufman's play 33 Variations, starring Jane Fonda, during which she gave 113 performances of Beethoven’s Variations on a Waltz of Diabelli.

-Ms. Walsh has released sixteen recordings of diverse repertoire on the Bridge, Newport, Sony, Nonesuch, Koch, Stereophile, CRI, Jonathan Digital and Naxos labels.
-She holds degrees from the Juilliard School, where she studied with Irwin Freundlich, and from Mannes College, where she studied with Richard Goode.
-She is a Steinway Artist.
-She lives in Portland, Maine with her husband, the writer Richard Pollak.
+Ms. Walsh has released eighteen recordings on the Bridge, Newport, Sony, Nonesuch, Koch, Stereophile, CRI, Jonathan Digital and Naxos labels.
+She holds degrees from the Juilliard School, where she studied with Irwin Freundlich, and from the Mannes College of Music, where she studied with Richard Goode.
+She was an associate professor at Mannes College at New School University in New York for 32 years, and in 2015 she was a visiting artist at Colby College.
+She lives in Maine with her husband, the writer Richard Pollak.